The healthcare industry is ever growing and there is a lot to consider when it comes to healthcare marketing, branding, and website design.

 - How you present yourself altogether

-- Your brand guidelines = your brand bible
+- Your brand guidelines (also known as your brand bible)

-We’ve seen time and time again with healthcare branding, photography of people enjoying a day at the park or an active lifestyle, on a website consisting of whites, greens, and blues.
+Time and time again with healthcare branding we’ve seen, photography of people enjoying a day at the park or an active lifestyle, on a website consisting of whites, greens, and blues.